pboxx/FVModSync/README.md

 Features
 --
-* Copies content from multiple CSV snippets in modded files to a single target file in the game folder
+* Copy content from multiple CSV snippets in modded files to a single target file in the game folder
-* Copies entries from multiple mods to scripts/incude.lua (so custom scripts will be recognised)
+* Copy entries from multiple mods to scripts/incude.lua (so custom scripts will be recognised)
-* Copies all other modded files to the game folder as they are, keeping the directory structure intact
+* Copy all other modded files to the game folder as they are, keeping the directory structure intact
-* Predictable overriding: mods are sorted alphanumerically, the last entry/file will override any conflicting entries/files
+* Predictable overriding: sort mods alphanumerically, the last entry/file will override any conflicting entries/files
-* Warns users about override conflicts from modded CSV files in the console output
+* Warn users about override conflicts from modded CSV files in the console output
+* Ignore .txt/.TXT from mod folders so users can have readme files in there

 Requirements